-Staff opines that 18.3 units/acre would be consistent with the Comprehensive Plan and the LDC if the applicant implemented all eight items listed in Exhibit "A." At 18.3 units/ per acre, Staff could support either 310 units on 16.94 acres, or 273 units on 14.94 acres.
-This is an increase of 22% over the maximum 15 units/per acre allowed in the Mixed Use District, absent the inclusion of the types of changes allowed in Policy 1.1.2.2.
+Staff opines that 18.3 units/acre would be consistent with the Comprehensive Plan and the LDC if the applicant implemented all eight items listed in Exhibit "A.' At 18.3 units/per acre this would yield a maximum of either 310 units on 16.94 acres or 273 units on 14.94 acres.
+This is an increase of 22% over the maximum 15 units/per acre allowed in the Mixed Use District, absent the inclusion of the types of changes allowed in Policy 1.1.2.2 in order to promote and encourage creatively planned projects and in recognition of special geographical features, environmental conditions, economic issues, or other unique circumstances.